xlink-network/xlink-sdk/README.md

 - Asset transfers between Bitcoin, Stacks, and EVM-compatible blockchains
 - Support for Runes and BRC20 metaprotocols
 - Cross-chain swaps and DEX aggregator integrations
-- Designed for flexibility, allowing integration with any Bitcoin and web3 library
+- Flexible design, allowing integration with any Bitcoin and web3 library

 ## Installation